DanielAlbino/metatrader-repo/README.md

-# META TRADER REPO
+# META TRADER REPOSITORY
-In this repository you will find Expert Advisors and Indicators for MetaTrader4 and MetaTrader5 in their respective folders.
+Here you will find Expert Advisors and Indicators for MetaTrader4 and MetaTrader5 in their respective folders.

 # MT4
 All the following Includes can be used in an Expert Advisor.